johnnywoo/beholder/README.md

 Beholder is a log processor.
 Its purpose is to receive, process, transfer and export log messages.

+WARNING: Beholder has no stable version yet.
+Config syntax, commands, options, behaviour, everything is going to be changed without any backwards compatibility.

 ## Usage

     usage: beholder